 Even though we live in Oregon, we consider Northstar California to be our ‘home’ resort.
 We love this Tahoe skiing destination due to the friendly, easy-to-navigate pedestrian village, great snow-making (which means kids are never disappointed by poor snow conditions), and proximity to beautiful and bustling-with-activities Lake Tahoe.

 Northstar has two athletic clubs with heated outdoor pools and hot tubs, and most of its lodging offers private hot tubs as well.
-The village candy shops and ice cream parlors make kids happy, and frequent family-friendly events overtake the village center many times per winter.
+The village candy shops and ice cream parlors make kids happy.
+Frequent family-friendly events overtake the village center many times per winter.

 4. Snow Basin Resort, Utah: